IanLunn/Hover/README.md

 ## Using Sass/LESS for Development

 Sass/LESS are non-essential but can speed up development.
-Preprocess Sass/LESS with your favourite software or the environment provided via [Grunt](#using-grunt-for-development).
+Preprocess Sass/LESS with your favorite software or the environment provided via [Grunt](#using-grunt-for-development).

 Sass/LESS is used in the Hover.css project to separate various CSS into specific files.
 Each effect is within its own file in the `effects` directory.
 Hover.css also uses the following `.scss` and `.less` files: